measty/tiatoolbox/docs/visualization.rst

 Assistant (HistoGraph) Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The visualization UI includes an **Assistant** tab (inside each window's right-hand panel) that can send prompts to an OpenAI-compatible endpoint such as HistoGraph.
+The visualization UI includes an **Assistant** panel at the bottom of the right-hand controls area.
+This panel can send prompts to an OpenAI-compatible endpoint such as HistoGraph.

 By default, the endpoint is: